ozkayas/wordle_flutter/README.md

 # A WORDLE FLUTTER

-A Wordle clone in Turkish for Flutter Web & Mobile
+A mimimalist Wordle clone in Turkish for Flutter Web & Mobile

 ## A few words...